Club given immediate COVID-19 lifeline of £25,000 as more is being made available; Club gives free membership to NHS staff; Footballer ‘to pay golf club’s staff wages’; COVID-19 latest

 A golf club has already received £25,000 of coronavirus funding from the Scottish government – money that has ‘secured its future’.

 According to the Evening Express, Nigg Bay Golf Club secured the one-off grant after immediately applying for it.
 This was only available in Scotland to businesses under a certain rateable value.
+[UPDATE: Please see comments below this article, Dunblane New Golf Club has also been awarded £25,000].

 Club captain Graham Freeland said: “As a club we would have managed to remain afloat for about three to four months.